BumpConductor/BumpScoutPoc/docs/DEVELOPMENT.md

 ## The Redux `app`

-The Redux app follows a [ducks](https://github.com/erikras/ducks-modular-redux) pattern with the following structure
+The Redux app follows a [duckling](https://www.npmjs.com/package/redux-duckling) pattern with the following structure

 ```
 .
+├── ducklings
-├── [duck] - eg. auth for firebase authentication
+|   └── [duckling] - eg. auth for firebase authentication
+|       └── index.js - exports the duckling definition
-|   └── index.js - exports the selectors and actions for the duck, the default export will be the reducer
+|       └── service.js - provides a service to abstract the backend for the duckling
-├── duck.js - helper class to apply duck standards
+├── lib - shared libraries not specific to any duckling
-├── index.js - exports the ducks, the default export is the redux store
+├── index.js - exports the resolved duckling app objects and the redux store
-└── service.js - listens for external events (not from the UI) to dispatch actions that originate from Firebase, for example.
-Exposes start and stop methods to manage listeners
+└── service.js - exports the main entry point for the services
 ```

-If you add a new duc remember to update the top level `index.js` to collect and export the new functionality.
+If you add a new duckling remember to update the top level `index.js` and `service.js` to collect and export the new functionality.

 ### Reducers